zombor/KOstache/guide/kostache.about.md

-# About KOstache
+# About Kostache

-KOstache is a Kohana module for using [Mustache](http://defunkt.github.com/mustache/) templates in your application.
+Kostache is a Kohana module for using [Mustache](http://defunkt.github.com/mustache/) templates in your application.

 Mustache is a logic-less template class.
 It is impossible to embed logic into mustache files.